 Think of statutes of limitations like you would a deadline.
 If you miss the deadline, you may be prohibited from taking legal action.

 The table below will help you navigate the time limits that may apply to your situation.

 |Legal or medical malpractice||1 year|

 Unlike other states, Louisiana has a fairly uniform limitation standard for most civil actions.
 However, when the clock starts ticking and when it stops is a question of debate that often requires qualified legal counsel.

 Moreover, there are several exceptions to the limitations outlined above.
-For example, limitations do not apply to minors, and Louisiana’s discovery rule may postpone the start time for those who can’t act because they’re not aware of the injury/loss on the date of exposure.
+Louisiana’s discovery rule may postpone the start time for those who can’t act because they’re not aware of the injury/loss on the date of exposure.